Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes

 \subsubsection{Reannotation experiment}

-To provide a qualitative example of the difference of the annotations schemes, we followed a coding book of Hamborg et al. \cite{hamborg2019codebook} and reannotated an entity and events of ECB+.
+To provide a qualitative example of the differences of both annotations schemes, we reannotated an entity and events of the state-of-the-art ECB+ by following a more experimental coding book of NewsWCL50 \cite{hamborg2019codebook}.
+The goal is to illustrate how coreference chains may differ if mentions not only with strict identity relations were linked.

-\Cref{tab:annot_example} shows a qualitative example of how coreference chains of the two annotation schemes differ.
-The table shows how exemplary mentions are annotated in ECB+ and in NewsWCL50.
-NewsWCL50 coding book yields coreference chains that (1) annotate any occurred coreferential mentions in the text, not only related to an event, (2) contain a mix of strict identity and loose bridging coreferential anaphora.
+\Cref{tab:annot_example} shows an example of how coreference chains of the two annotation schemes differ.
+The table shows how the exemplary mentions are annotated in ECB+ and NewsWCL50.
+The NewsWCL50 coding book yields coreference chains that (1) annotate any occurred coreferential mentions in the text, not only related to an event, (2) contain a mix of strict identity and loose bridging coreferential anaphora.

 The reannotated ECB+ entities contain more mentions compared to the original ECB+ annotation.
-ECB+ annotated entities in an event-centric way whereas NewsWCL50 annotated any occurrence of mentions referring to the same entity/event.
+ECB+ annotated entities in an event-centric way, whereas NewsWCL50 annotated any occurrence of the mentions referring to the same entity/event.
 Moreover, NewsWCL50's coding book annotates coreferential mentions that were used to describe an entity via association with this entity, e.g., ``Warren Jeffs'' -- ``God’s spokesman on earth'' or ``become one of the all-time classic Doctors'' -- ``an incredible incarnation of number 12.''